It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 I repeat myself: WP Rocket is extremely simple to use.
 You can navigate very easily between the different tabs that we showed in the previous part.

-The UX (user experience) and usability have clearly been the subject of extensive work.
+The UX (user experience) and ergonomics have clearly been the subject of extensive work.

 Other than that, I really like: